This is a compilation of helpful information for fellow author/illustrators new to school visits

 In my workshops I usually start by reading a story (or two), then have a bit of discussion about what makes a good story.
 Next I get the children to help me make up a new one collectively which I draw out on the flipchart (make sure there will be one).
 They LOVE doing this and have endless brilliant ideas.
 Then I set them a project: it might be to make a mini-book, or to create a new character using collage for inspiration.
 Depending on how much time they have, they can then start writing a story based on this character.
 (Note: make sure you tell them there is just one rule: the characters have to be ORIGINAL and their own unique creation, so no Minions, Super Mario or Spiderman!)

 Make sure you find out from the teacher what the class system is to get everyone to listen – a tambourine, a ‘5-4-3-2-1’, a clapping pattern etc. They all have different methods but it is a very useful thing to know.
+New!
+I now have a small set of jingle bells which work like MAGIC.
+Do a test run with the children – invite them to make some noise then jingle the bells.
+It’s astonishingly effective!
 And it’s good to keep everyone on track by announcing extra tips now and again, or sharing the work of a child who is making a particularly good job of it.
 Often there will be children with special educational needs in the class (SEN).
 Sometimes the teacher or teaching assistant will tell you about them, sometimes not.
 I always try to make these children feel included and they often have very interesting things to say.
 I was very touched on a recent school visit when two children sat separately for the session at the back of the room, engaged in a different activity.
 But at the end, one of them came up to me and presented a beautiful drawing of a snake!
 So I think they must have been much more involved in what I was doing than was immediately apparent.

 What to wear?
 Schools can be very hot so layers are important.
 Try to wear something that makes you look a little bit different or arty.
 Sarah McIntyre has some marvellous outfits and hats.
 I often wear my embroidered cowboy boots, which inspired my story King Otter.